mollie/commercetools/docs/Deployment.md

       - [Basic](#basic)
   * [Docker](#docker)

-## NodeJS Runtime
+## Prerequisites

+Commands and scripts in this documentation require bash shell, nodejs with npm, zip and docker.
-The recommended runtime version is 14
+The recommended NodeJS runtime version is 14

 ## Environment variables